arincdemir/leetcode_solutions/README.md

 ### 109. Convert Sorted List to Binary Search Tree
 Use a function to find the mid of the linked list and put it into a root node.
 Use this function recursively in order to get the root.right and root.left.
 Find the mid with a function using slow and fast pointers.

+### 382. Linked List Random Node
+I planned to generate a random index using a random function.
+However, reaching that index in a linked list is O(n).
+To solve this, I transformed the linked list into a list, allowing O(1) index access.

 ### 433. Genetic Mutation
 Create an adjacency list and put neighboring (ones with only 1 nucleotite difference) genes in it.
 Then run a bfs starting with the startGene until you arrive at the endGene.
 If the loop terminates, then it is impossible reaching the endGene.